waynecharr/pwa_text_editor/README.md

 # Instructions

 Enter any text you want on the screen.
-It should save whether online or offline.
+It should save whether online or offline, if working correctly.

 To test the application within Crhome, under Network,  change where it says "No throttling" to "Offline" to test if the functionality note taker is able to save offline.